Contact Us

 • In this case, probabilistic Bell state measurement stations are used.
 These are made up of single photon detectors and beam splitters.

 Classical communication is used for heralding results, timing and synchronization, and other operations that don’t require entanglement as a resource, but support entanglement distribution.
-Advanced Secure Networks will not be used to completely replace classical networks, but instead will be used together with classical networks to enable higher performance and new applications that neither network can accomplish on its own.
+Quantum networks will not be used to completely replace classical networks, but instead will be used together with classical networks to enable higher performance and new applications that neither network can accomplish on its own.

 Components will continue to evolve, and the requirements for each network will differ, so that there may never be a completely uniform set of components used for all entanglement-based networks.
 While there may never be complete uniformity, standardization, management software, and the implementation of best practices will ensure a smooth evolution of components into the future.

-There are many factors to consider when designing an advanced secure network.
-Use of an entanglement-based quantum network simulator with enough accuracy and the capabilities to model, verify, and validate network designs is vital for an efficient and effective entanglement-based advanced secure network design process.
-An entanglement-based quantum network simulator is also useful for upgrading and scaling an entanglement-based advanced secure network.
+There are many factors to consider when designing a quantum network.
+Use of an entanglement-based quantum network simulator with enough accuracy and the capabilities to model, verify, and validate network designs is vital for an efficient and effective entanglement-based quantum network design process.
+An entanglement-based quantum network simulator is also useful for upgrading and scaling an entanglement-based quantum network.

-The entanglement-based network stack is the implementation of protocols needed to accomplish the primary objectives of advanced secure networking: distributing entanglement, and then utilizing that distributed entanglement for a specific use case.
+The quantum network stack is the implementation of protocols needed to accomplish the primary objectives of entanglement-based quantum networking: distributing entanglement, and then utilizing that distributed entanglement for a specific use case.
 The stack is typically broken into five layers, starting from the bottom:

 • The physical layer is used to attempt entanglement generation.